Angus-Woodman/Habitapp/README.md

 ## Run Instructions

-- Clone new repo to machine
+- Clone new repo to your machine
+- cd into server
 - In new repo run `npm install`
 - In new repo run `npm start`